-StackHawk Integrations are associated to the user’s organization, and can be managed in the integrations tab of the web platform.
-Because Integrations are assigned to the user’s organization, the user that established the integrations can leave the organization, and the assigned integrations will continue to work.
+StackHawk integrations are associated to a user’s organization, and can be managed in the integrations tab of the web platform.
+Because integrations are assigned to a user’s organization, the user that established the integrations can leave the organization and the assigned integrations will continue to work.